inpsyde/multilingual-press/src/readme.txt

 == Description ==

 **Exciting news!
 MultilingualPress 3.0 is released and available for Pro users!
 Fully refactored, based on PHP 7, Gutenberg support, improved UI and much more.
 [Get it here!](https://multilingualpress.org/#buy)**
+*Please note, you can't update MLP2 to MLP3 yet, this is a complete refactor, therefore an update is not possible yet.*

 Run each language in a separate site, and connect the content in a lightweight user interface.
 Use a customizable widget to link to all sites.